sangnt-developer/aspnet-identity-mvc-gettingstarted/README.md

 ## Projects

 ### EmailService (class library)
 The project is built to send email when processing "forgot password",... functionalities.
-We use NetCore.MailKit
+We use NetCore.MailKit library to send mail on SMTP.

 ### GettingStarted ASPNET IDENTITY (gettingstarted-aspnet-identity)
 The project is a main project to build main functionalities as Register, Login, Logout, Forgot Password,...